-What Do Adventists believe about how to live out this unity in Christ?
+What are the keys to living out unity in Christ?

-It is whether or not one accepts Jesus as Lord and Savior.
+Scripture only makes one great distinction in humanity—whether or not one accepts Jesus as Lord and Savior:

 “For you are all sons of God through faith in Christ Jesus.
 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise” (Galatians 3:26–29, NKJV).

-When we accept Christ as our Savior, we become a whole unit, working together to share the love of God.
+We have a commonality that distinguishes us from the rest of the world while uniting us in Christ and the Word of God.
+When we accept Christ as our Savior, we become a whole unit, working together to share the love of God (Matthew 28:18–20).

 What about divisions that arise among Christian groups?

-There are thousands, perhaps even tens of thousands, of various organizations claiming to be Christian.
+And unfortunately, disagreement has crept into Christian churches also.
+Today, thousands, perhaps even tens of thousands, of various organizations claim to be Christian.